wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/managing_plugins.md

 > [http://provd.wazo.community/plugins/1/testing/]{.title-ref}

 You can then update the list of plugins and check the version number for the plugin that you modified.
-Don\'t forget to install the plugin to test it.
+Don't forget to install the plugin to test it.

 ### Mass-install all firmwares related to a given plugin